Subtext goes right here whatever you want to say goes here

 *Correspondence to Cliff S. Han, Knoze Jr Corp., 1650 Trinity Dr., Suite 103, Los Alamos, NM 87544.
 Email: cliffhan@gcdev3.com; 505-695-4236

 This study seeks to identify causes for common allergies and to develop translational measures to treat common allergies such as allergic rhinitis.
-For this reason, I performed a longitudinal, cross-sectional, and translational study of oral microbiota for three years.
+For this reason, I performed a longitudinal, cross-sectional, and translational study of oral microbiota that lasted for three years.
 With the help of an unusual allergy case of an immigrant, I identified the cause of his allergies.
 The attempt to correct the cause was a great success with lasting allergy relief.

 The study results indicate that the direct mechanism behind common allergies may be an oral probiotic deficiency.
 In other words, the lack of beneficial bacteria, Streptococcus, and Veilonella, in the oral/nasal cavities causes allergies.
 These bacteria are mutualists.
 Together, they produce metabolites that pacify the nearby immune system.
 With this in mind, I developed a prebiotic mix to promote those probiotics.
 As a result, the subject reached long-term remission from his allergies.